eiinde/INSTA_in_DREAPlace_TUM/README.md

 This script will:
 - Clone `DREAMPlace_TUM` and `INSTA_TUM`
-- Build the Docker image `iccad25c` with all dependencies
+- Build the Docker image `insta_dreamplace_tum` with all dependencies

 ### 2. Launch Docker and Build DREAMPlace